AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 The output date/time formats affect the how various parts of the chart are [formatted](#format\(\)).

-The following sample shows the output date/time format (for the default locale) works.
-For example, it affects tooltips.
+The following sample shows the output date/time format of the default locale works – for example, it affects tooltips.
 Also, please note that the output format is not affected by the input one.

 ```
 // create data